 The transition from renting a Colorado home to becoming a first-time home buyer can be daunting.
-It’s not always easy to determine the best path, so we asked our 22,000 real estate professional how they prepare their “career renter” clients for a first-time home buy.
+It’s not always easy to determine the best path, so we asked our 22,000 real estate professionals how they prepare their “career renter” clients for a first-time home buy.

 Understand the Process